Sun03Feb20196:00 pmTurbiinisali, Kaapelitehdas, Tallberginkatu 1, Helsinki, Finland

 Sirri (Purple Sandpiper) by Finnish composer Minna Leinonen is a chamber concerto for viola da gamba and ensemble commissioned by Uusinta Ensemble and now receiving its World Premiere.
 The piece approaches the themes of extinction and the climate change from a musical starting point.
+The texts to be whispered, spoken or shouted by the performers while playing their instruments are taken from the novel The Leopard by Giuseppe di Lampedusa (1963) and an article It's not Climate Change – it's Everything Change by Margaret Atwood (2015).
 The composer writes on her piece: “The Purple Sandpiper is estimated to be one of the first bird species which the climate chance will destroy to extinction from Finland.
 The bird nests only in open fell uplands, habitats which are disappearing from Finland due to trees invading the fells.
 Mikko Perkola is an inspiring soloist who has excited me to experiment with new expressive possibilities of viola da gamba within this virtuosic composition.
 Together with Uusinta Ensemble, the soloist will articulate the distress of the purple sandpiper and its cry for help in the midst of the narrowing living conditions.”

 ICE performing In the Light of Air